mozilla-services/antenna/systemtest/README.rst

           if not nginx:
               pytest.skip("test requires nginx")

-3. Tests can check S3 to see if a file exists by listing objects, but cannot get the file.
+3. Tests can check GCS to see if a file exists by listing objects, but cannot get the file.

 4. Tests won't check Pub/Sub at all unless they're using the Pub/Sub